-Another eight iMEP students graduated at a ceremony at Duke University in the U.S. on May 12, while around 60 students in the master of management studies program will graduate at Duke Kunshan on May 17.
+Another eight iMEP students will graduate at a ceremony at Duke University in the U.S. on May 12, while around 60 students in the master of management studies program will graduate at Duke Kunshan on May 17.

 In addition to Tian’s speech, as well as opening and closing remarks by Duke Kunshan Chancellor Youmei Feng and Vice Chancellor of Academic Affairs Haiyan Gao respectively, the ceremony on April 29 also featured class speaker Li Ting Chan, a medical physics graduate.